General guidelines

 return pd.DataFrame(data=list(range(10)), columns=["value"])

-Use the cache#
+Use the cache

 We can use the cache and memoize the results of a callback function.
 Memoization stores the results of a function after it is called and re-uses the result if the function is called with the same arguments.

 The cache is not directly related to Dash, but Flask.
-Thus, we have to install the package flask_caching
+Thus, we have to install the package flask_caching.
+Once installed, we can enable the cache with this simple code:

 from flask_caching import Cache